thiagofrosty/cpp-test/README.md

 ## What will be evaluated

 When reviewing your code we are going to focus in the usage of the C++ idioms, usage of STL classes and functions, code consistency, clarity and coherence.
-If a challenge asks you to solve a problem using an algorithm and/or data strucutre, we want you to pick what C++ has off-the-shelf and use it.
-We are not looking for code implementing data strucutres and algorithms from the scratch.
+If a challenge asks you to solve a problem using an algorithm and/or data structure, we want you to pick what C++ has off-the-shelf and use it.
+We are not looking for code implementing data structures and algorithms from the scratch.

 If you want to use C++11/14/1z, Boost or another library to solve any of the tests, you are allowed to do so.
 Just remember this is a CMake based project and you need to take care of the newly introduced dependencies before submitting your pull request.